knewter/erlang-school-final-exam/knewter+elixir/step1/README.md

 See [this link](https://github.com/NashFP/erlang-school-final-exam) for details mnkay?

+## NOTE: This is a bad design

+Gproc's going away, going to follow the Healthy Properties laid out [in the talk on Distributed Computing at ErlangCamp 2013 Nashville](https://github.com/knewter/erlang_camp_2013/tree/master/distributed_systems#healthy-properties)

 ## Step 1: super simple ATM
 We will start with a super simple server.
 It will help everyone get comfortable compiling (and running) code.